 - 3 tablespoons all-purpose flour

-- 1½ cup 1% milk (Note 3)
+- 1½ cup 1% milk (note 3)

 - 1 cup frozen peas

-- 2 tablespoons diced pimientos (optional)
+- 2 tablespoons diced pimentos (optional)

 - lemon wedges (for serving)